mui/mui-x/docs/data/data-grid/aggregation/aggregation.md

 Use the `aggregationModel` prop to control the aggregation passed to the grid.

-You can use the `onFilterModelChange` prop to listen to changes to the filters and update the prop accordingly.
+You can use the `onAggregationModelChange` prop to listen to changes to the aggregation and update the prop accordingly.

 {{"demo": "AggregationControlled.js", "bg": "inline"}}